 Upon arrival at the ledge we ran into another team of climbers; three Italians and two Belgian climbers.
 They had established a high camp on the ledge and were climbing different lines on the upper wall.
 It felt like a random coincidence that we would all meet here on Great Sail peak after the wall had not seen an ascent since 2008.
 Marc and I walked over to check out the line on the Golden Pillar.
 The splitter crack system stretched half way up the face, arching back to an overhanging offset crack.
 The two of us spent hours examining the line, realizing that it may not go free after the end of the wave, but technical aid may be the way up.
 Josh was not so certain about the line as he was determined to free climb, but with a bit of convincing we started up.
 One week went by as we pushed a line up the center of the pillar.
 We had freed the first ten pitches, after having established the pitches by aid first.
 We then came to a section that would not go free and Marc and I spent hours aiding the pitch in the cold wind.
 The next morning we woke up on our porta-ledge and had a team discussion.
 Josh was feeling uneasy about the change in climbing style so we made the tough decision to go down to high camp and find a different line.
 The weather was holding and we had time.

 We moved over to the Northwest Turret, an unclimbed feature of Great Sail.
 The golden rock towered over us as we examined the features.
 A steep crack system prevailed, but was proceeded by apparently blank slab on the first 200 meters or so.
 With hope that we would find a way through the slab, we packed our food for one week and would establish the line ground up.
 By the end of day one we had made it to the base of the slab and set up our porta-ledge base camp.
 Life on the ledges was quite comfy until we were hit with a five day cyclone.
 Winds raged through the valley pelting our ledges with sleet and snow and freezing our ropes.
 The days went by rather fast for the most part as Marc and I continued to push our line up the next pitch despite the poor conditions.
 The aid climbing was rather technical on hooks and copper heads and the strong winds made things even more exciting.
 We placed a few bolts to establish the pitch as a free climbing project.
 When conditions were too violent we retreated back to our ledges, wrapped ourselves in our sleeping bags and read Cuentos de la Selva (Stories of the Jungle), Horacio Quiroga.
 Our supplies were running low but the cyclone was on its way out.
-We woke on the sixth morning to wet ropes and a cool breeze.
+We woke on the sixth morning to wet ropes and only a cool breeze due to our warm mountain climbing jackets.
 Around 12PM we started up.
 I took the first block, free climbing as much as possible, but resorting to aid when necessary.
 It rained on us for most of the day and the cracks were wet and slimy.
 The steep wall was continuous and sustained, leaving us few to no ledges for belays.
 Josh valiantly led up the upper chimneys encrusted in vereglass in the upper half.
 I were exhausted by the time we reached the summit around 5AM, but, but excited at the same time, to have finally reached the top.
-I was relieved to take off my heavy harness weighted down with climbing gear.
+I was relieved to take off my heavy harness from my mountain climbing jacket which was weighed down with climbing gear.
 We relaxed on the top to take in the views.
 The sun glistened in the Northern sky and glaciers filled the cirque behind Great Sail, pouring their waters into the deep caverns.
 Snowy white mountain peaks encircled us from below in 360 degrees.
 Beyond the mountains to the North the fjords spilled into Baffin Bay.
 I peaked over the edge to get a view of the relief.
 I quivered imagining how the the base jumpers feel to leap off these walls; 1100 meters of vertical dropping down to Stewart Lake.
 I felt unstable, swaying ever so slightly.
 I backed away from the edge.
 It was the first time in over a week that I had stood on solid ground.
 The storm was breaking just in time for our decent, so we started down, making rappels to the bottom.
 We call our route the Northwest Turret 5.13a, A2, 21 pitches.

 Our rest days consisted of bouldering, stretching, reading, and cooking.
 The Belgians stopped in to bring us freshly caught Arctic Char which we pan-seared and breaded for a delicious meal.
 We geared up for our next climb, the West Buttress of Great Sail Peak.